psf/cachecontrol/docs/etags.rst

 CacheControl's support of ETags is slightly different than httplib2.
 In httplib2, an ETag is considered when using a cached response when the cache is considered stale.
-When a cached response is expired and it has an ETag header, it returns a response with the appropriate `If-None-Match` header.
+When a cached response is expired and it has an ETag header, httplib2 issues the next request with the appropriate `If-None-Match` header.
 We'll call this behavior a **Time Priority** cache as the ETag support only takes effect when the time has expired.